-- Your reaction(s) to what you learned from this paper & how it affected/changed your attitudes/opinions about Texas government and Texas-the state - What areas of knowledge and understanding about Texas Government have you gained from the entire course? - \$ Which unit in the course did you find most interesting and WHY? - \$ Which unit in the course did you find least interesting and WHY? - \$ What was the most surprising information/knowledge that you learned about Texas government & politics from the entire course? - How has this course changed you - o both in terms of knowledge and - in your political views/opinions (your political philosophy or party identification)
+- Your reaction(s) to what you learned from this paper & how it affected/changed your attitudes/opinions about Texas government and Texas-the state - What areas of knowledge and understanding about Texas Government have you gained? - \$ Which unit did you find most interesting and WHY? - \$ Which unit did you find least interesting and WHY? - S What was the most surprising information/knowledge that you learned about Texas government & politics from the material in the entire course, not just the paper? - How has this course changed you - o both in terms of knowledge and - o in your political views/opinions (your political philosophy or party identification)